Azure-Samples/media-services-v3-dotnet/HighAvailabilityEncodingStreaming/README.md

 This is the fastest way to start using this sample.
 All the components are automatically deployed by the script.
 The following components should be reviewed and updated to address specific business scenarios:

 1. Depending on the business scenario, a new transform for processing jobs may need to be created.
 The initial transform is created in the *E2ETests.cs* file.
-1. **[THIS NEEDS CLARIFICATION]** `ProvisioningOrchestrator` and list of `ProvisioningServices`.
-Current implementation copies all processed assets to all Media Services instances and sets up streaming locators with and without output encryption.**[END CLARIFICATION]**
+1. `ProvisioningOrchestrator` has a list of `ProvisioningServices`.
+Current implementation copies all processed assets to all Media Services instances and sets up streaming locators with and without output encryption.
+Both of these components can be updated to provision assets in a different way.
 1. Depending on the max job size, `NumberOfMinutesInProcessToMarkJobStuck` and `TimeDurationInMinutesToVerifyJobStatus` configuration values should be updated.
 (See the Modifying or extending the sample section below for more details.)

 ### Implement custom storage for queue and table data